 On the ground we are looking for clues to how the elements, including the sun, have changed our environment and then using this evidence to gain an idea about direction.
 A great place to start is by looking at the trees.

 Trees are never symmetrical and tend to be 'heavier' on one side.
-Look at the picture above, for a dramatic example.
+Look at the pictures above and below, for good examples.

 There are three main methods for using the trees to find your way.
 We can look for how the tree’s growth is influenced by the sun and how their shape is altered by the wind.
 The third method is to use a tree's preferences to work out the nature of the terrain ahead of us.